sezanzeb/sezanlight/readme.md

 GTK tool for color wheel selection, config editing, mode selection.
 I want to use GTK because I'm a fan of xfce.

-Signal to server when another client started fading, so that two clients are not conflicting each other and the old one can be stopped.
-For this, assign an id to each client and only fade, when the request comes in from the newest client id.

 Web Frontend that runs on the raspberry, which can be accessed from any device in order to set the color statically.

 **visualize sound**